-Sometimes, if the volume of the action (or the number of bets) is too concentrated on one side, bookies would make that certain line less "attractive".
+Sometimes, if the volume of the action (or the number of bets) is too concentrated on one side, bookies would make that certain line less "attractive" by adjusting the odds.
 This is an attempt to veer the attention of the punters toward the other side of the action, hoping to balance the bets placed.

 Take for example a football match between Manchester United and Crystal Palace.
 Since Manchester United is known to be a huge favorite, it is normal for bookies to expect a huge volume of bets to put into their side.
 However, let's say that two of Manchester United's star players met an injury and their presence in the upcoming game suddenly becomes uncertain.
 Because of this, more people would suddenly be more inclined to bet on the other side.

 Now, the bookies would most likely tip the odds to make betting on Crystal Palace less valuable and money on Manchester United more profitable.
 If this works, they end up having a fairly balanced book.